FluxaORM v2: Code-Generation-Based Go ORM for MySQL, Redis, and ClickHouse

 Redis Search

-To enable full-text and numeric search via Redis Search, add the orm:"redisSearch" tag to the ID field and mark individual fields as searchable and optionally sortable:
+To enable full-text and numeric search via Redis Search, mark individual fields as searchable and optionally sortable.
+FluxaORM will automatically use the default Redis pool.
+To use a different pool, add orm:"redisSearch=pool" on the ID field:

 type ProductEntity struct {